-Creating a wellbeing strategy in the workplace will enhance the importance of good mental health across the company, therefore, people will be more mindful about the topic and the stigma on speaking about it will be broken.
+Creating a wellbeing strategy in the workplace will enhance the importance of good mental health across the company, therefore, people will be more mindful of the topic and the stigma of speaking about it will be broken.

 By integrating a team of qualified mental health first aiders (MHFAs), employees will feel more confident in speaking about how they feel, and an extra sense of security will be provided.
 This can happen internally, as employees can enrol on a mental health training course, each offering unique skills and knowledge on mental health in the workplace.

-Physical health as well as mental health needs to be looked after, you can help achieve this by supplying fresh fruit for your team each day, encouraging your employees to take regular breaks and participate in team bonding experiences just like our puppy therapy sessions.
-Don’t forget, you can book virtual puppy therapy to accommodate remote working!
+Physical health, as well as mental health, needs to be looked after, you can help achieve this by supplying fresh fruit for your team each day, encouraging your employees to take regular breaks and participate in team bonding experiences just like our puppy therapy sessions.

 If you would like to develop your own skills on mental health or would like your whole team to participate in mental health training, you’re at the right place!
 We offer a range of MHFA England accredited courses to train and educate people on how to help improve their own and other’s mental health in the workplace.
 Click here to find out more about the courses we offer, along with group discounts and how to sign up.
 We look forward to working with you soon!